H. G. Adler: Life

 From October 1945 until February 1947, Adler worked in the Jewish Museum in Prague, where he devoted himself chiefly to the building up of the archives about the times of persecution and the Theresienstadt camp.
 At this time he was also involved in accumulating the documents from the camp, possibly with the intention of bringing them to Palestine.
 Although some material was brought to Jerusalem, for the most part this project was not completed.
 He stopped using the name "Hans Günther" because it was the name of a leading official in the Central Office for Jewish Emigration in Prague.

 In June 1946 he lost his Сzechoslovakian citizenship because of his German mother tongue.
 To escape the impending Communist takeover of Czechoslovakia, Adler fled to London in February 1947, where he married a close friend from Prague, the sculptor Bettina Gross, with whom he fathered his only child Jeremy Adler.

 He then became a freelance writer and scholar and went on to author 26 books on history, sociology and philosophy as well as poetry, and including several autobiographical works, notably nonfiction and fictional works on the Holocaust.
 Writing in the Financial Times, Simon Schama says that Adler's work deserves a place beside other twentieth century witnesses of the concentration camps such as Primo Levi and Solzhenitsyn.

 Adler's first major work was the study of the ghetto Theresienstadt, Theresienstadt 1941-1945.
 Das Antlitz einer Zwangsgemeinschaft (Theresienstadt 1941–1945.
 The Face of an Enforced Community), first published in 1955 and in an enlarged edition in 1960.
 The book was an international success.
 As the first scholarly monograph devoted to a single camp it became one of the foundational works of Holocaust Studies.
 It is still the most detailed account of any single concentration camp.
 Adler's first fiction novel was Panorama (1968).
-Another novel was The Journey, described as "Holocaust modernism" in a 2009 review in the New York Times.
+Another novel was The Journey, described as "Holocaust modernism" in a 2009 review in The New York Times.
 Three of Adler's novels, The Journey, Panorama and The Wall, have been translated into English by Peter Filkins.
 An English translation of his monograph about Theresienstadt was published in 2017.

-Prizes

 He received the Leo Baeck Prize in 1958, the Prix Charles Veillon in 1969 for Panorama; the Buber-Rosenzweig-Medal in 1974 and an honorary Ph.D. from the Pedagogical University of Berlin in 1980.

 Adler died in London, England in 1988.